 Sometimes, however, even the most advanced algorithm, with the most advanced heuristics, on the fastest computers is too slow.
 In this case, sacrifices must be made that relate to the correctness of the result.
 Rather than trying to get the shortest path, a programmer might be satisfied to find a path that is at most 10% longer than the shortest path.

-In fact, there are quite a few important problems for which the best-known algorithm that produces an optimal answer is insufficiently slow for most purposes.
+In fact, there are quite a few important problems for which the best-known algorithm that produces an optimal answer is insufficiently fast for most purposes.
 The most famous group of these problems is called NP, which stands for non-deterministic polynomial (don't worry about what that means).
 When a problem is said to be NP-complete or NP-hard, it mean no one knows a good way to solve them optimally.
 Furthermore, if someone did figure out an efficient algorithm for one NP-complete problem, that algorithm would be applicable to all NP-complete problems.

 A good example of an NP-hard problem is the famous traveling salesman problem.
 A salesman wants to visit N cities, and he knows how long it takes to get from each city to each other city.
 The question is "how fast can he visit all of the cities?"
 Since the fastest known algorithm for solving this problem is too slow - and many believe this will always be true - programmers look for sufficiently fast algorithms that give good, but not optimal solutions.